nathanIL/openiban/README.rst

     True
     ...

-On line (using an IBAN provider) validation:
+On line (using an IBAN provider) validation

 .. code-block:: python

     from openibanlib.providers.OpenIBAN import OpenIBAN
     ...